-Yes, God does PHILEO His creation.
-The Greek word PHILEO refers to a “friendship love.”
+Yes, God does phileo His creation.
+The Greek word phileo refers to a “friendship love.”
 It is an emotional love.
-However, it is not a sexual love like the Greek word EROS; nor does it refer to a brother-sister love like STERGO.
-In most of the New Testament, we are told that God loves us with an AGAPE love.
-While AGAPE appears to lack emotion, it is the highest form of love, since AGAPE is willing to die for another person.
+However, it is not a sexual love like the Greek word eros; nor does it refer to a brother-sister love like stereo.
+In most of the New Testament, we are told that God loves us with an agape love.
+While agape appears to lack emotion, it is the highest form of love, since agape is willing to die for another person.
 That is the reason Jesus Christ died for us, according to Romans 5:8.
-Someone can have a PHILEO love and AGAPE love for a person.
+Someone can have a phileo love and agape love for a person.
 This person will have an emotional attachment for the other person and also be willing to die for him or her.

 Does God have this type of love for us?
 The answer is found in Revelation 3:19.

 Those whom I love, I reprove and discipline; therefore be zealous and repent.
 Behold, I stand at the door and knock; if anyone hears My voice and opens the door, I will come in to him and will dine with him, and he with Me.
-(NASB) Rev. 3:19-20
+Revelation 3:19-20 (NASB)

 But if you are without discipline, of which all have become partakers, then you are illegitimate children and not sons.
-(NASB) Heb.
-12:8
+Hebrews 12:8 (NASB)

 God is speaking in this passage.
 Here we discover that God will discipline every Christian – everyone who believes in Jesus Christ.
 So, if we combine both passages, we discover that God loves every believer with a friendship love.